Travel Services - Travel Arrangements

 University Procurement Card (preferred method of payment) - The University has a Travel Procurement Card Program to facilitate payment of travel-related expenses (e.g., airfare, lodging, car rental, registration and other ground transportation related costs) for University business.
 All travelers should obtain a University Procurement Card before incurring travel expenses.
 The University Procurement Card must be used to pay for University business travel expenses not covered by the meal per diem or the IRS Standard Business Mileage Rates, when possible.
 Generally, the following expenses shall always be placed on the University Procurement Card:

-- Airfare, Baggage and Seat Fees, and Other Airline Fees - A University procurement card can be used to purchase airline tickets that combine personal travel with University business travel - see section on cost comparisons.
+- Airfare, Baggage and Seat Fees, and Other Airline Fees - A University procurement card can be used to purchase airline tickets that combine personal travel with University business travel if the actual business/personal ticket cost is less expensive than the cost comparison for business-only airfare.
+See section on Required Cost Comparisons.

 - Lodging (excluding personal expenses such as room service, movies and mini-bars) .The University procurement card can be used to make hotel arrangements/pay hotel room/tax expenses for official University business travel through any vendor (not limited to Travel Services).
 Most of UK’s hotel business is booked for conferences/meetings, and the attendees receive a discounted hotel rate if they book the room through the recommended method conveyed in the meeting materials.
 Travel Services cannot usually compete with these rates, as they are privately negotiated and most times lower than published hotel rates.
 However, we do encourage all transient hotel arrangements (not for meetings) to be booked through Travel Services so that room nights can be documented and used to help negotiations for a discounted hotel rate program for our travelers.
 Regarding payment for hotel expenses, hotels require a credit card in the name of the hotel guest to pay for hotel expenses.
 Therefore, travelers who are procard holders easily meet this requirement, or a personal card can be used.
 However, for travelers who do not wish to use a personal credit card and would prefer the room/tax expense be charged to a procard, most hotels are accommodating to allow such “credit card authorization”.
 The hotel reservation must first be made and guaranteed to a credit card (can be a procard or personal card).
 Then, the procard holder can call the hotel to arrange for room/tax expenses to be charged to a procard that is not in the name of the hotel guest.
 Each hotel has their own way of handling credit card authorizations.